madetech/blog/building_better_software_teams/communications/18_giving_teams_a_safe_environment.md

 Smaller changes will also mean that peer reviewing and testing are a quicker process.
 Again a smaller surface area is easier to look over, easier to test the various pathways through it.

-To reduce risk, instead of deploying whole features, deploy 10s of times before the feature is complete.
+To reduce risk, instead of deploying whole features, deploy tens of times before the feature is complete.
 You do not need to make the feature publicly accessible until the last release but by dark launching it into production you will be uncovering a lot of problems early, avoiding the big bang release and the problems that come with it.

 ### Tell everyone about your deploys when they happen